kkots/GGXrdChangeBorderlessWindowPos/README.md

 # GGXrdChangeBorderlessWindowPos

+## What is the problem

+Usually, when you have multiple monitors, you can just un-maximize the window off the wrong monitor, drag it to the right one and maximimze it on that one.
+That usually works with most apps.

+With Guilty Gear Xrd Rev 2 this does not work, because:

+1) It has no maximize button;
+2) The built-in settings have drawbacks that prevent this:
+    1) Fullscreen mode - always goes fullscreen only on the first, or main, monitor;
+    2) Windowed mode - cannot be resized or maximized;
+    3) Fullscreen windowed mode - cannot be moved, resized, and always goes on the first, or main, monitor.

+If you draw the game's window while it's in Windowed mode to another mode, then switch to either Fullscreen or Windowed Fullscreen, it will go back to the first monitor.

 ## Description

-In multi-monitor setups, allows to change which monitor Guilty Gear Xrd appears on.
+In multi-monitor setups, allows to change which monitor Guilty Gear Xrd Rev 2 appears on.
 For both fullscreen and windowed fullscreen modes.

 Work for version 2211 of the game (displayed in the bottom right corner right after starting the game).